 If you're using your video responses for testimonials, marketing, or even a documentary film (it's been known to happen!), then the quality of your responses is crucial.

-While it can be tricky to manage what you get from your respondents, there are a few settings and tips you can use to get the best quality video footage from your respondents.
+While it can be tricky to manage the quality of the video responses you receive, there are a few settings and tips you can use to improve the quality of video footage from your respondents.

 Note: Coaching your respondents through some of these steps may be required.

 If you're looking for more tricks to improve your own videoask recordings, check out our tips and tools for video editing and recording.

 By default, all new videoasks are set to Streamed Recording.
 This uses webRTC technology to live-stream videos to our servers while they are being recorded.

 Similar to the technology used for a Zoom call, the bitrate and resolution are automatically adjusted according to the quality of connection during the recording.
 This means that the quality of the recording will fluctuate if the connection fluctuates.

 Streamed Recording gives a better experience for respondents because they don't have to wait for their video to upload once they have finished recording.
 It's also designed to be much more versatile for different devices, operating systems, and browsers, so more of your respondents will be able to submit video responses with ease.

 Uploaded Recording caches a video on your device until you have finished recording and then saves it upon completion.
 Uploaded videos will maintain the quality of the video recording when it is saved, regardless of the quality of connection.
 This holds true unless a respondent has an extremely weak or unstable connection, in which case the browser may time out before the upload is completed.

 Switching your videoask setting to Uploaded Recording will guarantee the highest quality (as permitted by the quality of the device's camera) when videos are recorded within VideoAsk.
 Note that some respondents may have difficulty recording within VideoAsk depending on their device and browser with this setting.